datou30/InfoNet/README.md

 ### Data Preprocessing

 Data preprocessing is crucial in the estimation result of InfoNet.
-You should make sure to use the same data preprocessing method in the training and testing (e.g. using copula transformation or linear scaling).
+You should make sure to use the same data preprocessing method in the training and testing (e.g. using same copula transformation, softrank, or linear scaling).
 ```python
 from scipy.stats import rankdata
 x = rankdata(x)/seq_len
 y = rankdata(y)/seq_len
 ```
-Also, `rankdata` will lead to undifferentiable, if you want to apply InfoNet in the training task, you can replace `rankdata` with differentiable rank techniques： [Fast Differentiable Sorting and Ranking](https://arxiv.org/abs/2002.08871), [github repo link here](https://github.com/teddykoker/torchsort).
+If you want to apply InfoNet in the training task, please go to **softrank** branch since **rankdata** may lead to undifferentiable.
+You can replace rankdata with  soft rank： [Fast Differentiable Sorting and Ranking](https://arxiv.org/abs/2002.08871), [github repo](https://github.com/teddykoker/torchsort).
+An example of soft rank is shown below:
-Detailed instruction of softrank will be shown in the new branch softrank.

 ```python
 pip install torchsort
 x, y = np.random.multivariate_normal(mean=[0,0], cov=[[1,0.5],[0.5,1]], size=5000).T
 x = torchsort.soft_rank(torch.from_numpy(x).unsqueeze(0), regularization_strength=1e-3)/5000
 y = torchsort.soft_rank(torch.from_numpy(y).unsqueeze(0), regularization_strength=1e-3)/5000
 ```
+If you set `regularization_strength` sufficiently small (such as 1e-3), softrank result will be just the same as rankdata.
+However, setting it too small may lead to gradient explosion.
+Thus, we fix the `regularization_strength` to 0.1 and training a new checkpoint, detailed instruction can be found in **softrank** branch.

 For high-dimensional estimation using sliced mutual information, we have found first applying a linear mapping on each dimension separately (e.g. map all the dimensions between -1 and 1) before doing random projections will increase the performance.